JohnD-EE/real-conversations/README.md

 * What are you so attached to that you can't let go of?
 * What impact would you like to have on the world?
 * If there was a potion which could permanently relieve all of your suffering, would you take it?
-* What would you do if you were made a ruthless depot for a day?
+* What would you do if you were made a ruthless despot for a day?
 * What is the most controversial opinion you hold?
 * What is the ultimate fate of humankind, are we headed for utopia or dystopia?
 * If you we're offered the gift of prophecy, but also cursed with no-one ever believing your predictions, whould you accept it?
 (Cassandra Complex)